-14. Requests the Secretary-General to submit to the Human Rights Council, at its forty-fifth session, a report on the implementation of the present resolution that includes examples of best practices among national human rights institutions, and a report on the activities of the Global Alliance of National Human Rights Institutions in accrediting national institutions in compliance with the Paris Principles.
+13. Requests the Secretary-General to submit to the Human Rights Council, at its fifty-seventh session, a report on the implementation of the present resolution that includes examples of best practices among national human rights institutions, prepared in consultation with States, national human rights institutions and other relevant stakeholders, and a report on the activities of the Global Alliance of National Human Rights Institutions in accrediting national institutions in compliance with the Paris Principles.